meshcloud/meshcloud-docs/paas/services/backup/configuration.md

 Dashboard: https://example-dev.cf.eu-de-netde.msh.host/v2/dashboard/0f377a9a-7f4e-4965-b226-04c05d493db9
 ```

+## General
+After you have successfully completed the steps above you need to access the Dashboard URL.

+1. The Dashboard page is loading after you have entered the Dashboard URL
+2. When you are logged in, you will be directly redirected to the Dashboard Overview.
+If you are not logged in, you will be redirected to the Meshfed SSO Login.
+To login, please read [Logging in via MeshFed SSO](/profile.md)
+3. After a successful login and the **first** access of the Dashboard URL you will be asked to authorize the access of the Service.
+Click on **Authorize** to proceed
+4. When you have completed the steps above, you are all set and you can continue to create the Service File Endpoint and Backup Plan Configuration

 ## Configure a File Endpoint
-When you have completed the checklist successfully the next steps involve the creation of a File Endpoint.
+Now, that you have accessed the Dashboard you should see an overview of the Service Brokers capabilites.
+File Endpoint.
 To create a new File Endpoint, please use the URL above from `cf service yourServiceName` and open it in a Browser.

-1. The Dashboard page is loading after you have entered the Dashboard URL.
-2. When you are logged in, you will directly be redirected to the Dashboard Overview.
-If you are not logged in, you will be redirected to the Meshfed SSO Login.
-To login, please read

 ## Configure a Backup Plan